 The boy and charmander were weak now.
-It could finish them with a Sky Attack.
+It could finish them with a strong attack.
 That would leave it drained and caught out in the rain.
-Its wings still held a fair amount of mud, which would take a few hours to fully preen out.
+Its wings still held a fair amount of mud, hours of preening.
 Its flock had scattered.
 They were probably scared without it to guide them.

 Molly and Vander were drinking tea at the kitchen table.
 The pokémon had gone outside to enjoy the midsummer weather.

-"I told Professor Oak about the murkrow attack and everything that happened."
+"I told Professor Oak about the murkrow attack."

 Molly chuckled and shook her head.
-"I started by telling him that you were both okay.
+"I started by telling him that you and Firebrand were okay.
 First he asked me a bunch of unanswerable questions about Honchkrow."
-As planned this made Vander crack a smile.
-"Then he told me that he thinks you are ready."

 There was a moment of silence.

-"The professor is not just letting you leave.
+"The professor isn't just letting you leave.
 Firebrand is technically still his pokémon.
 There will be rules."

 Vander gulped down the last of his tea.
 "What are they?"

 Molly nodded.
-"He wants you to take notes on what you see."
+"Take notes on what you see."
 She finished her tea.
-"He is working on creating a portable encyclopedia for young trainers.
-Since this is the first time he has let someone leave with a rare pokémon he thought it would be a good opportunity to document how well it grows."
+"The professor working on a portable encyclopedia for young trainers.
+This is also the first time he's let someone leave with a rare pokémon.
+Naturally he wants updates on how Firebrand grows."